 Access to the Signature Suite is extremely exclusive.
 You’ll only get access if you’re travelling on a paid business class fare on Air Canada, or if you’ve redeemed Aeroplan points for a Business Class (Flexible) reward in Air Canada business class.

 You won’t get access to the Signature Suite if you’ve redeemed Aeroplan points for a Business Class (Lowest) award, been upgraded to business class as the result of irregular operations, if you’re flying on a Star Alliance partner in business class, or by virtue of Aeroplan Elite Status of any kind.

 Air Canada Cafés

 In addition to the Signature Suite, the first-ever Air Canada Café was opened in Toronto in 2019.

 This space provides a simple grab-and-go alternative to the Maple Leaf Lounge, allowing eligible passengers travelling on domestic flights to drop in and pick up a barista-crafted coffee, juice, or snack, maybe sit down for a few minutes, and then head on to the gate.

-Access to the Air Canada Café is restricted to business class passengers, Aeroplan 50K members and higher, Star Alliance Gold members, and premium Aeroplan cardholders – thus, the same access policies as Maple Leaf Lounges, minus Aeroplan 35K members and one-time pass holders.
+Access to the Air Canada Café is restricted to business class passengers, Aeroplan 50K members and higher, Star Alliance Gold members, and premium Aeroplan cardholders – thus, the same access policies as Maple Leaf Lounges, minus one-time pass holders.